Cork county ladies' football team

 The Cork county ladies' football team represents Cork GAA in ladies' Gaelic football.
 The team competes in inter-county competitions such as the All-Ireland Senior Ladies' Football Championship, the Munster Senior Ladies' Football Championship and the Ladies' National Football League.

 After winning their first All-Ireland and League titles in 2005, Cork went on to dominate both competitions during the late 2000s and the 2010s.
 Between 2005 and 2009 Cork were All-Ireland champions five times in a row.
 They then achieved an All-Ireland six in a row between 2011 and 2016.
 During this era they also won eleven consecutive League titles.
 In 2014 the Cork senior ladies' football team also won the RTÉ Sports Team of the Year Award.

 History

 Early years

 In 1973, during a carnival at Banteer, Cork played Kerry in an inter-county game.
 Kerry won by 5–10 to 4–11.
 The match was refereed by Dinny Long, the Cork senior men's footballer.
 In 1974, together with Kerry, Roscommon, Laois, Offaly, Galway, Waterford and Tipperary, Cork was one of eight GAA counties who played in the inaugural All-Ireland Senior Ladies' Football Championship.
-Cork and the other three Munster counties also agree to play an inaugural Munster Senior Ladies' Football Championship.
-After thirty years living very much in the shadow of their neighbours, Kerry and Waterford, Cork won their first Munster title until 2004 and their first senior All-Ireland title in 2005.
+Cork and the other three Munster counties also agreed to play an inaugural Munster Senior Ladies' Football Championship.
+After thirty years living very much in the shadow of their neighbours, Kerry and Waterford, Cork won their first Munster title in 2004 and their first senior All-Ireland title in 2005.